Gamma Chamaeleontis

-Gamma Chamaeleontis, Latinized from γ Chamaeleontis, is a solitary star located in the southern circumpolar constellation of Chamaeleon.
-It can faintly be seen with the naked eye on a dark night, having an apparent visual magnitude of 4.12.
-Based upon an annual parallax shift of 7.81 mas, it is located around 418 light years from the Sun.
+Gamma Chamaeleontis is a solitary star located in the southern circumpolar constellation of Chamaeleon.
+Its name is a Bayer designation that is Latinized from γ Chamaeleontis, and abbreviated Gamma Cha or γ Cha.
+This star can faintly be seen with the naked eye on a dark night, having an apparent visual magnitude of 4.12.
+Based upon an annual parallax shift of 7.35 mas, it is located around 444 ly from the Sun.
+This star is drifting closer with a line of sight velocity component of −22 km/s.

 This is an evolved K-type giant star with a stellar classification of K5 III.
-The measured angular diameter, after correction for limb darkening, is 4.86±0.05 mas.
-At the estimated distance of the star, this yields a physical size of about 67 times the radius of the Sun.
 It is a suspected variable star, with an amplitude of 0.01 magnitude.
-The star radiates 864 times the solar luminosity from its outer atmosphere with an effective temperature of 4,053 K.
+With 78 times the radius of the Sun, this star radiates 864 times the solar luminosity from its enlarged outer atmosphere at an effective temperature of 3,870 K.